gibbsly/bse/README.md

 # Bulk Spawner Editor Utility

+## **WARNING:** Spawner loot table
+This pack modifies the spawer loot table to drop an item with some data on it.
+If you modify the spawner loot table in any other datapack, I *strongly* advise you remove or disable that while using this utility.

+The [search function](https://github.com/gibbsly/bse#search-function) relies on that loot table, and if you have a loot table that overrides the one this pack uses; running the search function will destroy all the spawners it finds.

+## General information
 This is a utility that adds some additional functionality to the debug stick when used on spawners.
 [You can obtain a debug stick with `/give @s minecraft:debug_stick`]

 I have a video explaining what this does and how to use it [here](https://youtu.be/xoJxAN-UPQQ)